 Only those who were either born in the village or have lived there for at least 20 years can be permitted to take on one of the many roles.
 Each of the 22 main roles is performed by two different people – it would simply be too much for an individual to cover the whole marathon performance from May to October.
 Spectators should also be sure to allow plenty of time: The 11 acts of the Passion Play last for a total of five hours.
 There is also a three-hour break in between.
 Those arriving from afar tend to book a place to stay for one or two nights.

 Of course, the Play's director, Christian Stückl, is a native of Oberammergau.
 For 2020, it will be the fourth time that he has been entrusted with staging the Passion Play.
 Like many of his predecessors, he learned (among other things) the craft of the "Herrgott carvers".
 The traditional wooden figures and carvings are a big tourist attraction in Oberammergau, along with the village's painted houses in the so-called "Lüftlmalerei" style and of course the Passion Plays.
 More than half a million visitors made the journey to Oberammergau in 2010, the majority of whom were American or British.

 In his 30 years as Play director, Stückl has made numerous changes: an extensive overhaul of the Play's text - including the removal of anti-Jewish passages, the shifting of part of the performance to the evenings and ensuring that female performers enjoy equal opportunities throughout.
 But in spite of all this, the so-called "Barterlass" was left untouched: an order stipulating that all performers - both male and female - have to do without cutting their hair or shaving for a solid one and a half years.
-The moment the decree to dispense with haircare was nailed to the Theatre's doors in October 2018 marked the beginning of frenzied preparations.
-Oberammergau's Passion Play will be celebrating its première on 16 May, 2020.
+The 42nd Oberammergau Passion Plays will take place from May 14 to October 2, 2022. .